ashishpoudel523/dp_MERN/03_NodeJS/first-node-project/Readme_NodeJS_Notes.md

 console.error(err.stack);
 res.status(500).send('Something broke!');
 });

-Built-in Middleware: Provided by Express to handle common tasks.
+#4 Built-in Middleware: Provided by Express to handle common tasks.

-javascript
-Copy code
 app.use(express.json()); // Parses incoming requests with JSON payloads app.use(express.urlencoded({ extended: true })); // Parses incoming requests with URL-encoded payloads Third-party Middleware: Installed via npm and used to perform tasks such as logging, authentication, etc.

-javascript
-Copy code
 const morgan = require('morgan');
 app.use(morgan('combined')); // Logs HTTP requests

-Real-life Example
+# Real-life Example
 Imagine you are building an e-commerce website:

 Logging Middleware: Logs the details of every request for monitoring and debugging.